PARKINSON'S DISEASE

 1. Genetics

-In some cases, Parkinson’s may be inherited, particularly in individuals with a family history of the disease.
-Certain gene mutations have been linked to an increased risk, though genetic factors are only responsible for a small percentage of cases.
+Certain gene mutations have been linked to an increased risk, though genetic factors are only responsible for a small percentage of cases. such as LRRK2 and PARK genes, increase susceptibility.
+Genetic causes account for a small percentage of cases.

 2. Age

-Parkinson’s disease is most commonly diagnosed in individuals over the age of 60, with the risk increasing with age.
+Parkinson’s disease most commonly affects individuals over age 60, with incidence increasing with age.

 3. Environmental Factors

-Exposure to toxins such as pesticides, herbicides, and heavy metals may increase the risk of developing Parkinson’s disease.
+Long-term exposure to pesticides, herbicides, and heavy metals increases the risk of developing Parkinson’s disease.

 4. Gender